 The present economy of any developing nation depends upon the prevailing relationship with World Economic Union and globalised economy of the Developed Nation.
-Our country's economy is still passing through the concept edge of Developing Nations concept.
-To boost the present economy and for achieving targeted growth rate, growth of the industries is very important.
+Now-adays our economy is still passing through the edge of Developing Nations concept.
+To boost the present economy and for achieving targeted growth rate, one must raise the growth of the industrialization.
+Population explosion is one of the major hurdle in growth process of the economy at targeted rate in all sector mainly agriculture and industries.